mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 				- Allows genes with related functions to respond to 1 signal
 			- Hormones
 				- Signal molecules activate all cells with specific hormone receptors
-				- All genes regulated by a specific hormone contain a steroid hormone response element
+				- All genes regulated by a specific hormone contain a *steroid hormone response element*
+		- *Methylation of DNA*
+			-